loopandlearn/LoopFollow/readme.md

 - Disable Keep Screen Active.
 I haven't tested, but doubt this will do anything.
 - Watch/Carplay calendar selection does not work
 - Alarms will not override the Mac volume or mute.

-Using so many different apps as a parent or caregiver of a T1D can be very cumbersome.
-Add in the extra details from Looping and it can be a challenge flipping back and forth between apps.
-Each app has different strengths and weaknesses.
-- Spike is great for alarms.
-- Spike and Sugarmate are great for the calendar complication on Apple Watch.
-- Nightscout X or Nightscout in Safari are needed for intricate details from NS.
-- IFTTT and Pushover are  needed for Not Looping alerts.

-And there are some functions I've always wished for and not found anywhere such a one-time temporary alert for those nights when Loop is stuck on high and you open loop with a correction.
-This lets you set a higher low alert for the BG you want to wake up to and close Loop.

 Build Instruction Video: https://youtu.be/s07QPZ7xycY